MarcusKLY/ENGG1340-Group-Project/README.md

 *Important Note: The game runs on Linux ONLY.*

-Tested in HKU CS Academy Server with Ubuntu 20.04.4 LTS
+Tested on HKU CS Academy Server with Ubuntu 20.04.4 LTS

 ## Group Members